Ed Rendell, Co-Chair of Building America’s Future (BAF) Educational Fund and former Governor of Pennsylvania

 AI: So is that likely to come back around?

 ER: Probably not.
 The gas tax, politically in the current atmosphere, is not likely to be approved.
 The second way they could do it is out of tax reform.
 They could dedicate some of the money that’s saved by getting rid of some of the tax write-offs and tax credits, they could dedicate some of that money to infrastructure, that’s tax reform A. Or, tax reform B is a repatriation of the foreign investment money that hasn’t been brought back to the United States that wants to come back to the United States, they could repatriate that money and dedicate a significant portion of it to infrastructure.
 If they did that at a 5, 6, 7 or 8 percent rate in the gas tax, and did the things I talked about for the private sector, that would almost get us to a trillion dollars over ten years.

 AI: Is it a trillion dollars over ten years, is that the number?

 ER: It’s probably a little higher, it’s probably more like a trillion and a half to two trillion.
 But a trillion would put us well on our way to repairing our infrastructure.
 And by the way, we’re not just talking about transportation, we’re talking about water and sewer, we’re talking about electric grid, we’re talking about broadband, ports, airports—we’re talking about a lot of things.

 AI: Yes, it’s a pretty big subject.

-ER: I’ll say this, I’m optimistic because things can be done because of what President Trump has said about it, and because the Democrats and the Congress has indicated that they’re happy to work cooperatively and in a bipartisan fashion to get this done, and it has to get done.
-There’s nothing that we can do in Washington that will do moimpact our public safety, our quality of life, our economic competitiveness, and our need to create well-paying jobs.
+ER: I’ll say this, I’m optimistic because things can be done because of what President Trump has said about it, and because the Democrats and the Congress has indicated that they’re happy to work cooperatively and in a bipartisan fashion to get this done, and it has to get done because there’s not one thing that we can do in Washington that will impact our public safety, our quality of life, our economic competitiveness, and our need to create well-paying jobs.